 Prescription rates for opioid painkillers skyrocketed over the last two decades with attempts by medical professionals to more effectively manage their patients’ pain.
 This huge increase in prescribing was unfortunately, but not surprisingly, accompanied by commensurate increases in rates of abuse and overdose.4 Abuse of these drugs has reached such a boiling point that hardly a day goes by without news of the current opioid epidemic in the United States.

-Regarding prescription opioids like Roxicodone, recent research suggests not only a direct link to abuse and overdose, but other indirect risks, namely the increasingly common transition to heroin.4 Painkillers are expensive, and heroin is comparatively cheaper and more readily available on the street.4,5
+Regarding prescription opioids like Roxicodone, recent research suggests not only a direct link to abuse and overdose, but other indirect risks, namely the increasingly common transition to more potent and dangerous drugs like heroin.4 Painkillers are expensive, and heroin is comparatively cheaper and more readily available on the street.4,5

 Oxy’s Short-Term Effects